openvax/varcode/RELEASING.md

 This document explains what do once your [Pull Request](https://www.atlassian.com/git/tutorials/making-a-pull-request/) has been reviewed and all final changes applied.
 Now you're ready merge your branch into master and release it to the world:

-1. Merge your branch to master.
+1. Merge your branch into master.

 2. Assign a version to the release you are preparing.
 Varcode uses [versioneer](https://github.com/warner/python-versioneer), so rather than explicitly editing `__version__` variable in the code you must instead tag the release with your new version number (e.g. `git tag v1.2.3`).